 The convergence of three distinct but interconnected trends - unrelenting globalization, rapidly changing global and regional strategic balances, and increasing knowledge intensity of economic activity - is creating critical new challenges to current modes of information access and understanding.
 First, the discovery and retrieval of relevant information has become a daunting task due to the sheer volume, scale, and scope of information on the Internet, its geographical dispersion, varying context, heterogeneous sources, and variable quality.
 Second, the opportunities presented by this transformation are shaping new demands for improved information generation, management, and analysis.
 Third, more specifically, the increasing diversity of Internet uses and users points to the importance of cultural and contextual dimensions of information and communication.
 There are significant opportunity costs associated with overlooking these challenges, potentially hindering both empirical analysis and theoretical inquiry so central to many scholarly disciplines, and their contributions to national policy.
-This proposal seeks to identify new ways of addressing these challenges by significantly improving access to diverse, distributed, and disconnected sources of information.
-Although this effort will focus on the realm of National and Homeland Security (NHS), the results have relevancy to economic prosperity and a vibrant civil society (ECS), as well as to the advancement of most scientific and engineering (ASE) endeavors that have such information needs.
+In this chapter, we identify new ways to address these challenges by significantly improving access to diverse, distributed, and disconnected sources of information.